 I talked a bit more with Gregor, Olson, and Ifrit about Trebla (Olson at least seemed enthusiastic about working with a “big name”), but eventually excused myself.
 I was eager to see the bio-weapon Nicole had found.

-It took an elevator and a bus to get to get close enough to Manchineel St. that I could walk the rest of the distance.
+It took an elevator and a bus to get close enough to Manchineel St. that I could walk the rest of the distance.
 In comparison to the other places I frequented, the tunnel that led to her den was somewhat out of my way, being both south of and far from Ashwood St, but I didn’t mind.
 There were several food vendors that were only represented in this area.
 Like Puzzle’s pretzels.

 I stopped at the same one I had before and bought a bag of the cheezy buns.
 Sandra had advised me to be thrifty with vendor food, but in this case I was buying them to bring some to Nicole.
 When Mikey came over to my apartment, he had brought a lot of other things besides just the pan, utensils and ‘condiments’ among them.
 When I asked him why, he had claimed his ‘gran-mama’ would slap him from beyond the grave if he went to eat at a friend’s place and didn’t bring anything to share.
 This was a terrifyingly strong power.
 How did someone attack while dead?
 More importantly, how would you attack them back?
 I had no idea, so the safest bet was to simply comply with his gran-mama’s rule.